DnopPondz/web-upload/README.md

    `POST /api/users/register` endpoint with `displayName`, `folder`, and `pin` to insert a new user through the API.
 Optional fields include `avatarPublicId` and `pinHint`.

+   Signed-in members can update their own credentials through the in-app "รีเซ็ต PIN" dialog, which sends a `POST /api/users/reset-pin` request with a new PIN and optional hint.

 2. Upload user photos to Cloudinary folders that match the `folder` field.

 3. Define `USER_PIN_SECRET` in `.env.local`; it is used to sign the session cookie after a PIN is verified.